Ingridsaeters/Ciliate-niche-evolution/README.md

 - Repeat all evolutionary analyses *Ingrid*
 - How much of the ciliate niche conservatism is explained by biogeography? *Ingrid* (double check if okay)
 - Get data from https://doi.org/10.1098/rspb.2022.0091. *Mahwash*
-- How many ciliate species are there (terrestrial and marine)? *Mahwash*
 - Are marine results biased because of sinking particles? *Ingrid*

 ### In progress